1. Provide Superior Quality

 9. Ask Clients for Feedback

 After you have completed a project, it’s a good habit to ask them for their thoughts on the service that you provided.
 Were they satisfied with your work to the extent that they would be willing to refer a friend?
-Are there areas that you can improve your work and your service?
+Are there areas in that you can improve your work and your service?
 If you’re able to do a better job of satisfying your clients, you’ll get more referrals.

 10. Have a Competitive Advantage